4 Causes Of Gall Bladder Pain During Pregnancy And Its Treatment

 • Narcotics for pain relief: NSAIDs are not recommended for pregnant women, so intravenous meperidine is preferred for analgesia

 • Medication for itching: Ursodeoxycholic acid (UDCA) or ursodiol is given to reduce the itching.
 It helps to increase bile flow and dissolve gallstones.
-Normal treatments for the itch, such as antihistaminesiXA medication that helps to relieve symptoms caused by allergies or hydrocortisoneiXA class of corticosteroids medication used for skin conditions such as redness, itchiness, and rashes creams, are not effective in relieving itch resulting from cholestasis.
+Normal treatments for the itch, such as antihistaminesiA medication that helps to relieve symptoms caused by allergies or hydrocortisoneiA class of corticosteroids medication used for skin conditions such as redness, itchiness, and rashes creams, are not effective in relieving itch resulting from cholestasis.

 • Broad-spectrum antibiotics to prevent infections